-- 5.1 The selection criteria for admission to Year 7 described in this section will apply until the last school day of the Summer Term in the year of entry. - 5.2 In the event of the number of eligible applications exceeding the number of places available in Year 7, places will be allocated in the order set out below: - 5.2.1 Children who are Looked After Children (registered in public care in England or Wales) or who were Looked After but ceased to be so because they were adopted or became subject to a residence order or special guardianship order, who achieve the minimum qualifying threshold or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English (see worked example below).
+- 5.1 The selection criteria for admission to Year 7 described in this section will apply until the last school day of the Summer Term in the year of entry. - 5.2 In the event of the number of eligible applications exceeding the number of places available in Year 7, places will be allocated in the order set out below:

+5.2.1 Children who are Looked After Children (A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order91 including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).) who achieve the minimum qualifying threshold or above in the entrance tests (including the total score) or whose score is up to 10% lower than the standardised pass mark for the SET and the minimum standardised pass marks in the NWSSEE Maths and NWSSEE English (\see worked example below).